-- Instance Name Name of an ERPS ring.
-(Range: 1-12 characters) - ID ERPS instance identifier used in R-APS messages.
+- ◆ Domain Name Name of an ERPS ring.
+(Range: 1-12 characters) - ◆ Domain ID ERPS ring identifier used in R-APS messages.
 (Range: 1-255)

-- Name Name of a configured ERPS instance. - ID ERPS ring identifier used in R-APS messages. - Status Shows whether ERPS is enabled on the switch. - Physical Ring Shows the ERPS ring name. - Control VLAN Shows the Control VLAN ID. - Node State Shows the following ERPS states: - Init The ERPS ring has started but has not yet determined the status of the ring. - Idle If all nodes in a ring are in this state, it means that all the links in the ring are up.
+- ◆ Domain Name Name of a configured ERPS ring. - ◆ ID ERPS ring identifier used in R-APS messages. - ◆ Admin Status Shows whether ERPS is enabled on the switch. - ◆ Ver Shows the ERPS version. - MEG Level The maintenance entity group (MEG) level providing a communication channel for ring automatic protection switching (R-APS) information. - Control VLAN Shows the Control VLAN ID. - ◆ Node State Shows the following ERPS states: - Init The ERPS ring has started but has not yet determined the status of the ring. - Idle If all nodes in a ring are in this state, it means that all the links in the ring are up.
 This state will switch to protection state if a link failure occurs. - Protection If a node in this state, it means that a link failure has occurred.
-This state will switch to idle state if all the failed links recover. - Type Shows node type as None, RPL Owner or RPL Neighbor. - W/E Shows information on the west and east ring port for this node. - West Port Shows the west ring port for this node. - East Port Shows the east ring port for this node. - Interface The port or trunk which is configured as a ring port. - Port State The operational state: - Blocking The transmission and reception of traffic is blocked and the forwarding of R-APS messages is blocked, but the transmission of locally generated R-APS messages is allowed and the reception of all R-APS messages is allowed. - Forwarding The transmission and reception of traffic is allowed; transmission, reception and forwarding of R-APS messages is allowed.
+This state will switch to idle state if all the failed links recover. - ◆ Type Shows node type as None, RPL Owner or RPL Neighbor. - ◆ Revertive Shows if revertive or non-revertive recovery is selected. - ◆ W/E Shows information on the west and east ring port for this node. - ◆ West Port Shows the west ring port for this node. - ◆ East Port Shows the east ring port for this node.

-- Down The interface is not linked up. - Unknown The interface is not in a known state (includes the domain being disabled). - Local SF A signal fault generated on a link to the local node. - Local FS Shows if a forced switch command was issued on this interface. - Local MS Shows if a manual switch command was issued on this interface. - MEP The MEP used to monitor the status on this link. - RPL Shows if this node is connected to the RPL. - Inclusion VLAN Groups ERPS VLAN groups configured for this instance.
+- ◆ Interface The port or trunk which is configured as a ring port. - ◆ Port State The operational state: - Blocking The transmission and reception of traffic is blocked and the forwarding of R-APS messages is blocked, but the transmission of locally generated R-APS messages is allowed and the reception of all R-APS messages is allowed. - Forwarding The transmission and reception of traffic is allowed; transmission, reception and forwarding of R-APS messages is allowed. - Unknown The interface is not in a known state (includes the domain being disabled). - ◆ Local SF A signal fault generated on a link to the local node. - ◆ Local FS Shows if a forced switch command was issued on this interface. - ◆ Local MS Shows if a manual switch command was issued on this interface. - ◆ MEP The CFM MEP used to monitor the status on this link. - ◆ RPL Shows if this node is connected to the RPL.